IITH-Compilers/ISL-UTVPI/README.md

 # ISL-UTVPI

-The implementation is based on our ongoing submission entitled:
+The implementation is based on our submission accepted at IMPACT 2019 polyhedral compilation workshop:

-## "Some Simple & Efficient Solutions to U-TVPI Polyhedral Over-approximation problem"
+## "Some Efficient Algorithms for the tightest UTVPI Polyhedral Over-approximation problem"

 ### However, To know more about this work please contact: cs15mtech11015@iith.ac.in